zhish3n/zhish3n.github.io/_posts/2022-03-15-simple-graphql-starter.md

 ```

 In the first class, we are defining the method that will be called when we make the GraphQL query `parent(id)`.
-In either class, we make a dummy list of objects conforming to the model we gave those objects in `schema.graphqls`;
+In either class, we have a dummy list of objects conforming to the model we gave those objects in `schema.graphqls`;
-We then have a method `getZZZByIdDataFetcher` that essentially gets whatever `id` we pass in the GraphQL query and tries to resolve it by finding it in the dummy list (hence, resolver).
+we then have a method `getZZZByIdDataFetcher` that essentially gets whatever `id` we pass in the GraphQL query and tries to resolve it by finding it in the dummy list (hence, resolver).
 Note that in `ChildResolver`, since the resolver method is not called from the base query but instead called while we are expanding a `Parent` object, we get the `childId` not through the environment but through the `Parent` object that calls the method.

 Next, create a new folder called `service` in `src/main/java`.